ebidel/www.html5rocks.com/content/tutorials/webcomponents/imports/en/index.md

       // Use other libraries/require systems to load files.
     }

 Browser support is still in the early days.
 Chrome 31 is the first browser to have an implementation.
-You can enable the flag by turning on **Enable HTML Imports** in `about:flags`.
+You can **Enable HTML Imports** in `about:flags`.
 For other browsers, [Polymer's polyfill](http://www.polymer-project.org/platform/html-imports.html) works great until things are widely supported.

 <figure>
   <img src="aboutflag.png">
   <figcaption><b>Enable HTML Imports</b> in <code>about:flags</code>.</figcpation>
 </figure>

-<p class="notice tip">Also <b>Enable experimental Web Platform features</b> to get the other bleeding edge web component goodies.</p>
+<p class="notice tip">Also <b>Enable experimental Web Platform features</b> to get the other bleeding edge Web Component goodies.</p>

 <h3 id="bundling">Bundling resources</h3>

-Imports provide convention for bundling HTML/CSS/JS (even other HTML Imports) into a single deliverable.
-It's an intrinsic feature, but a powerful one.
+Imports provide a convention for bundling HTML/CSS/JS (even other HTML Imports) into a single deliverable.
+It's a powerful intrinsic feature.
 If you're creating a theme, library, or just want to segment your app into logical chunks, giving users a single URL is compelling.
 Heck, you could even deliver an entire app via an import.
 Think about that for a second.

 <blockquote class="commentary talkinghead">Using only one URL, you can package together a single relocatable bundle of web goodness for others to consume.
 </blockquote>